prettier/prettier-vscode/README.md

 > WARNING: Due to a [bug](https://github.com/prettier/prettier-vscode/issues/870) in the `prettier-eslint` library, this extension is NOT compatible with ESLint version 6.

 The advanced option for integrating linters with Prettier is to use `prettier-eslint`, `prettier-tslint`, or `prettier-stylelint`.
-In order to use these integrations you MUST install these modules in your project's `package.json` along with dependancies like `prettier`, `eslint`, `tslint`, etc.
+In order to use these integrations you MUST install these modules in your project's `package.json` along with dependencies like `prettier`, `eslint`, `tslint`, etc.

 This extension will automatically detect when you have these extensions installed and use them instead of `prettier` by itself.
 For configuration of these linter integrations, see their respective documentation.